 The feedstock will be loaded onto vessels at Wetar for sea transportation to IMIP, a distance of approximately 700 km.

 Metallurgical test work for the proposed Pyrite Processing Plant has been undertaken at ALS Global’s Perth laboratory, as well as the laboratory of the Beijing General Research Institute of Mining and Metallurgy (BGRIMM).
 A conceptual study, managed by Fluor Australia, was completed in April 2020.
 During Q1 2021, the AIM Project feasibility study was finalised and subsequently announced in April 2021.
-Based on a capital cost estimate of US$ 290m, the AIM Project will deliver compelling economics, with a Net Present Value (“NPV”) of US$ 407m at 8% discount rate and an Internal Rate of Return (“IRR”) of 26%.
+Post the FS, an investigation was conducted to increase annual acid production from 1.0 million tonnes to 1.2 million tonnes.
+Based on capital expenditure of US$ 387m including contingency, the AIM Project yields a compelling net present value (“NPV’) of US$ 513m at 8% discount rate with an internal rate of return (“IRR”) of 29.5%, an increase in NPV from the original AIM project economics.
 Significant growth in acid demand is expected as additional HPAL plants are planned to be constructed in Indonesia.
-The AIM Project will begin construction in Q2 2021 and is targeted to deliver first acid in Q4 2022.
+The AIM Project commenced with earthwork construction in Q2 2021 and is now targeted to deliver first acid at the end of Q1 2023.